- STREETS OF CITIES - GRAFFITI & TAGS

-Street art is an activity developed in urban public spaces, creating connections between the visual message, the technique of the artist (or crew), and the wider audience of the city's wanderers.
+Street art is an activity that has developed in urban public spaces, establishing connections between the visual message, the techniques of the artists (or writers and crews), and the wider audience of the city's wanderers.

 Existing in dynamic cities, underground places, abandonned spots, the art is observable in the landscape of our reality.
-It has direct impact in our society, it can translate : contributions of existence, passages, contestation of the dominant ideology, statement against political practice and systems.
+A direct impact in our society can translate it as : contributions of existence, passages, contestations of the dominant ideology, statement against political practice and systems.
 From paper to high buildings, the urban art exists in various ways and has different meanings.

 Epehemera / transience / temporality : acts involving the time and space